 Corporate Stance on Human Trafficking

-We, the Daughters of Charity of Saint Vincent de Paul of the United States and Canada, believe in the sanctity of every human life and are committed to promoting the dignity of every human person.
+We, the Daughters of Charity of St. Vincent de Paul of the United States and Canada, believe in the sanctity of every human life and are committed to promoting the dignity of every human person.
 Therefore, we denounce all forms of trafficking in persons.
 Knowing that human trafficking today is a complex issue with many causes requiring multiple responses, we commit ourselves to:

 - Pray consistently for an end to all forms of slavery, and for victims and perpetrators;